Configuration file

 Placement

-The config.toml file can be placed anywhere you like on the filesystem, but you’ll need to let PYP know where to find it.
-There are two mechanisms for doing this.
+In command-line mode, The config.toml file can be placed anywhere you like on the shared filesystem, but you’ll need to let PYP know where to find it.

 Complete Example